embedded-graphics/embedded-graphics/MIGRATING-0.6-0.7.md

 ## Primitives

 Previously, drawing a filled shape with a transparent stroke of non-zero width would bleed the fill under the stroke.
-This is changed in 0.7 to honor the stroke color, even if it is `None`, allowing for filled shapes with transparent borders.
+This is changed in 0.7 to honor the stroke width and alignment, even if it is the stroke color is `None`, allowing for filled shapes with transparent borders.

-A stroke or fill color of `None` now does not affect the primitive's dimensions.
+The stroke and fill color no longer affect the primitive's bounding box returned by `Dimensions::bounding_box`.
+The stroke width is now always considered even if the stroke is transparent.

 ### Circle